🤖Implement your first AI

 Step 5.
 Run the code

 It's finally time to execute our code.
-To do so, just call the geneticAlgorithm.solve() method and give its result to our test method:
+To do so, just call the geneticAlgorithm.solve()

 For me the test method always yielded an accuracy of roughly 65%- 70%.